 As the snow falls, and a chilly, brisk breeze surrounds you, one thing is for certain—winter is here.
-With the seasonal staples come many essential survival items, needed until the colors of spring and warmer temperatures begin to emerge.
+With the seasonal staples come many essential survival items that are needed until warmer temperatures emerge.

-Below are a few considerations to help you meet your most basic winter needs, as you layer up, stock and organize.
+Below are a few considerations to meet your basic winter needs, as you layer up, stock and organize.

 1. Determine Dedicated Spaces